 Visiting the Alhambra

 The Alhambra is stunning and not to be missed.
 It was a city in itself, and covers a large area.
 At its core are the Moorish Nasrid palaces (Palacios Nazaríes), and other areas include the fortress (Alcazaba), the palace of Carlos V, extensive grounds, and the Generalife gardens and Summer Palace.

 To protect its heritage there is a maximum number of visitors allowed each day.
 It is necessary to book your visit in advance – to get any remaining tickets on the day you have to queue from early morning.
-The Alhambra is managed by the Patronato de la Alhambra y Generalife, www.alhambra-patronato.es and their official ticket agents are Ticketmaster and La Caixa bank.
+The Alhambra is managed by the Patronato de la Alhambra y Generalife, and details are at www.alhambra-patronato.es .

 Places to eat and drink

 In Granada, almost everywhere, a free tapa comes with every drink, and it is usual for locals to spend an evening wandering from bar to bar eating tapas – many places have their own specialities.
 You may not need to eat anything else, or if you are hungry, order (and pay for!) a larger plate (racion) from the menu.
 It is important to be aware that the tapa is seen as a gift from the house.
 Therefore it can be seen as rude to turn it down when it arrives, or to ask for something different.
 If you really do not want anything to eat, say so when you order a drink.
 Enjoy.